-All staff members must complete a Health Form prior to camp, which includes an up to date immunization record.
+All staff members must complete a Physician’s Form & Health History Form prior to camp, which includes an up to date immunization record.
 Your Doctor might require a physical prior to releasing this information.
 Staff members are entitled to use the services of the camp’s Health Center at no charge.
 The camp maintains a full-time health services staff including licensed registered nurses.

-No, Southampton Camp & Club provides a complimentary lunch meal service for staff and campers alike.
-Staff are also provided breakfast at camp in our dining hall which is open from 8:00am through 8:30am.
+No, you do not need to provide your own food.
+In fact, as Southampton Camp & Club is a nut & seed aware facility and deals with a number of other dietary requirements and allergies, no outside food is permitted on camp.
+Southampton Camp & Club provides a complimentary lunch meal service for staff and campers alike.
+Staff are also provided breakfast at camp in our dining hall which is open from 7:45am through 8:30am.
 While our menu has been developed to satisfy children, it is nutritious, healthy and fresh.
 There is plenty of fresh fruit and vegetables and considerations are made for those on vegetarian and other diets.
 At lunch, counselors sit with their campers and are expected to supervise while in the Lunch Areas.
 Counselors are responsible to ensure that their groups clean their lunch area before going to their next activity.
-No outside food is permitted on camp due to the number of allergies of our campers and staff.
-SCC is a Nut Aware campus.
+An evening meal is also provided for those staff that camp provides housing too between 5:00-6:00pm.

 Summer Mailing Address

 Southampton Camp & Club, P.O.
 Box 5023, Southampton, NY 11969, (p)631-488-4700 ext.
 1